huntdatacenter/docs/docs/administer-science/faq/training-faq.md

 # Training administration FAQ

-**This is a pilot FAQ intended for training administrators that administer activites across one to many labs inside a data spaces.**
+**This is a pilot FAQ intended for training administrators that administer activities across one to many labs inside a data spaces.**

 [[toc]]